London Bridge/Borough Market Attack

 There are three categories of payment for those caught up in the attack:

-- The next of kin of an individual who died will receive £20,000
+- The next of kin of an individual who died have been awarded £60,000

-- Any individual who has been hospitalised for at least a week will receive £10,000
+- Any individual who has been hospitalised for at least a week have been awarded £30,000

-- Any individual who was hospitalised for at least six hours will receive £3,500
+- Any individual who was hospitalised for at least six hours was awarded £10,000

 Application forms for charitable grants from LET were got to the victims by police Family Liaison Officers, via the Red Cross helpline and by Southwark Humanitarian Centre in the main.